Enterprise Only: Performance Standby Nodes requires Vault Enterprise with the Multi-Datacenter & Scale Module.

 In Vault High Availability tutorial, it was explained that only one Vault server will be active in a cluster and handles all requests (reads and writes).
 The rest of the servers become the standby nodes and simply forward requests to the active node.

-If you are running Vault Enterprise 0.11 or later, those standby nodes can handle most read-only requests.
-For example, performance standbys can handle encryption/decryption of data using transit keys, GET requests of key/value secrets and other requests that do not change underlying storage.
+If you are running Vault Enterprise 0.11 or later, those standby nodes can handle most read-only requests and are referred to as performance standby nodes.
+Performance standby nodes are designed to provide horizontal scalability of read requests within a single Vault cluster.
+For example, performance standbys can handle encryption or decryption of data using transit keys, GET requests of key/value secrets and other requests that do not change underlying storage.
 This can provide considerable improvements in throughput for traffic of this type, resulting in aggregate performance increase linearly correlated to the number of performance standby nodes deployed in a cluster.

 Performance standbys are enabled by default when the Vault Enterprise